krishn27arora/krishn27arora/README.md

 <h1 align="center">Hi 👋, I'm Krishna Arora</h1>
 <h3 align="center">B.Tech Student | Machine Learning Models | Database Management & Computer Vision</h3>

+- 🔭 I’m currently working on a project involving EEG signal pre-processing and ADHD classification.
+Specifically, I’m focusing on methods to clean and prepare EEG data for analysis, and then using various classification techniques to identify patterns associated with ADHD.
+This involves tasks like filtering noise, segmenting data, and applying machine learning algorithms to classify ADHD based on EEG features **EEG Signal Pre-processing and ADHD Classification**

 - 👨‍💻 All of my projects are available at [https://github.com/krishn27arora](https://github.com/krishn27arora)

 - 📫 How to reach me **kriish2702@gmail.com**